Home > Installing Elite Wall Paneled Wainscoting

 6. Fill, prime and paint.

-Before you continue, watch the quick video tour of the wall paneled kit components right below.
+Before you continue, watch the quick video tour of the wall-panelled kit components right below.
 It gives an overview of all the parts so you can understand the detailed instructions coming next.
 The Stuff You'll Need:

 One Wainscoting Kit (8 feet)